Rounak10/order_of_log_n/README.md

 # order of log(n)

-Competetive questions from websites lie Hackerrank, Codechef, SPOJ, Codeforces, InterviewBit, GeeksforGeeks and LeetCode would be updated in this repo.
+A repository for questions from various competetive websites : Hackerrank, SPOJ, CodeForces, CodeChef, Leetcode, InterviewBit and GeeksforGeeks.

 Languages :
  C++,